Tags

 This note was crumpled and thrown under the seat.

 When I walked into the office, Renee did a quick sweep over me and her expressions yelled that I am officially a wreck.
-After one and half hour of hell in the TMM (Tuesday morning meeting) justified her agitation as she gave me the directions for the next month issue of our fashion magazine.
+Ninety minutes of hell in the TMM (Tuesday Morning Meeting) justified her agitation as she gave me the directions for the next month’s issue of our fashion magazine.

 This note was thrown in the trash bin.